kasahun-welela/codex_ethiopia/README.md

 CodeX_Africa
-Software company based in Ethiopia, Africa
+Software company based in Ethiopia, Africa To the World